Year 5Tweets by @crontony5

 Welcome to Year 5!

-This year, it will be Mrs Musil (formerly Miss Rogers), Mrs Allison and Mrs Jackson looking after you!
+This year, it will be Mr Hare, Mrs Allison and Mrs Jackson looking after you!
 We are all very excited to welcome you in the Upper Key Stage 2 and cannot wait to have some wonderful time learning new things and slowly begin to get ready for Year 6.
-I am also excited to see how much you have progressed since I taught you in Year 3!

 Some important information about this half term, as we will be trying to limit the amount of things moving between school and home: